One Fateful Day in Metropolis in the year 2009...

 Superman opened his eyes and rolled over the ground to look over the edge.
 He looked over just in time to see Batman avoid the Omega Beams.
 He let out a sigh of relief.
 Bruce was always too stubborn to die.

-"Impressive," Superman heard Darkseid say who was looking down below at the now unconscious Batman.
+“Impressive,” Superman heard Darkseid say.
+Superman realized his foe was looking down at the unconscious Batman.

 “Excellent strategy,” Darkseid commented with benign amusement.

 “Luthor!”
 Superman shouted angrily as he tried to get to his feet.
 He should have known not to trust a self-serving coward like Luthor.
 Darkseid turned around and kicked Superman before he could get up.
 Superman moaned as he was knocked down another level.
 Before he even had time to catch his breath, Darkseid had landed nearby him.

 “Your friends have abandoned you or fallen before my might,” Darkseid said calmly as he moved in closer to Superman, ready for the kill.
 The New God proceeded to repeatedly beat his weakening foe.
 Superman tried to fight back and defend himself, but Darkseid was too fast and strong.
 He healed a lot faster than Superman could ever hope for.
 Meanwhile, the Kryptonian was barely even capable of standing up.
 Darkseid mercilessly continued to unload his beating on the Man of Steel. who eventually collapsed to the ground helplessly.
 Triumphant, Darkseid picked his defeated opponent up from the ground.

 “Super or otherwise,” Darkseid said calmly as he raised Superman’s near lifeless body over his head.
 Superman could barely even hear his foe.